What Is Frac Sand Used for in the Drilling Process?

 - The interconnection of natural fractures

-Before sand can be used as a critical agent in fracing, companies like Pontotoc use a 10-step frac sand production process to extract material from the ground.
+Before sand could be used as a critical agent in fracing, companies like Pontotoc used a 10-step frac sand production process to extract material from the ground.
 Listed below are the steps:

 - Vegetation removal